-- Official final transcript(s) demonstrating successful completion of B.S. degree and all prerequisite coursework (Track 1 only); - Official final transcript demonstrating completion of Didactic Program in Dietetics (DPD) coursework after B.S. in HNFE graduation (Track 2 only) - Verification statement (for Track 1 students completing an ACEND-accredited DPD program only) - Valid and current ServSafe Manager Certification - Proof of active membership in the Academy of Nutrition and Dietetics - Proof of active health insurance policy
+- Official final transcript(s) demonstrating successful completion of B.S. degree and all prerequisite coursework (Track 1 only); - Official final transcript demonstrating completion of Didactic Program in Dietetics (DPD) coursework after B.S. in HNFE graduation (Track 2 only, upon B.S. graduation) - Verification statement (for Track 1 students completing an ACEND-accredited DPD program only) - Valid and current ServSafe Manager Certification (Submitted by Track 1 students only; Track 2 students complete in DPD undergraduate program) - Proof of active student membership in the Academy of Nutrition and Dietetics - Proof of active health insurance policy

 - Criminal background check and nine panel drug screen results successfully meeting program requirements (see Drug Screen and Background Check)

-- Negative QuantiFERON Gold Tuberculosis (TB) Test (or 2-step skin TB test) completed within 3
+- Negative QuantiFERON Gold Tuberculosis (TB) Test (or 2-step skin TB test)

-months of the first supervised practice rotation, typically first semester fall for Track 1 students and

-first semester spring for Track 2 students.

-- The following immunizations must be up to date:
+- Up-to-date/current immunizations for the following:

 - a.
 Measles, Mumps, Rubella

 - b.
 Polio IPV or OPV

 - c.
 Tetanus-Diphtheria

 - d.
 Hepatitis B

 - e.
 Meningococcal vaccine

 - f.
 Varicella vaccine

+- g.
+Yearly flu vaccine

-- Starting Fall 2021, COVID-19 vaccination is required for all students at Virginia Tech, however students may submit a request for either a religious or medical exemption from the COVID-19 vaccine.
-Students who have not received the COVID-19 vaccination may be subject to selfquarantine and testing prior to starting supervised experiential learning (SEL) rotations depending on site-specific policies.
+- COVID-19 vaccination is no longer required for students at Virginia Tech.
+However, it is required by Carilion Clinic and select other supervised practice sites.
+Students may submit a request for either a religious or medical exemption from the COVID-19 vaccine from Carilion Clinic (form available upon request).
+Students who have not received the COVID-19 vaccination may be subject to selfquarantine and/or testing prior to starting supervised experiential learning (SEL) rotations depending on site-specific policies.

-- Yearly flu vaccination may be required depending on specific site placement for SEL rotations.